laurakond/Cross-Stitch-Art/README.md

 ## Features

-The website is comprised of four pages: a home page, a history & technique page, a portfolio page and an error 404 page.
+The website is comprised of four pages: a Home page, a History & Technique page, a Portfolio page and an Error 404 page.
 The latter is hidden from the user, and is only visible when a wrong website address is entered.

 All features are fully responsive on mobile, tablets/iPads, laptops and desktops.

+### Existing features

 **The Header**
 ![header-feature-desktop](documentation/features/header-feature-desktop.JPG)